wdawson/okta.github.io/_source/_reference/webfinger/index.md

 # WebFinger API

-The `webfinger` API allows a client to determine an IdP for a given username (or identifier) based on the org's Identity Provider Routing Rules (IdP Discovery Policy).
-If a rule is configured to match on a user attribute or if a user's shortname is provided (e.g. `joe.stormtrooper`), the API call will cross reference with all the users in the org to find the appropriate match.
+The `https://{yourOktaDomain}/.well-known/webfinger` API allows a client application to determine the IdP that a given username (or identifier) would be routed to, based on your org's Identity Provider Routing Rules (IdP Discovery Policy).
+If a rule is configured to match on a user attribute, or if a user's shortname is provided (e.g. `joe.stormtrooper`), the API call will cross-reference all users in the org to find the appropriate match.

 ## Finding a User's IdP

-{% api_operation get /.well-known/webfinger?resource=okta%3Aacct%3Ajoe.stormtrooper%40example.com %}
+{% api_operation get /.well-known/webfinger %}

+Fetch IdP to be used for a particular user.
+You must supply a `resource` query paramter.

+### Request Parameters
+{:.api .api-request .api-request-params}

+The table below summarizes the supported query parameters:

 | Parameter      | Description                                                             | Param Type | DataType | Required |
 | :------------- | :---------------------------------------------------------------------- | :--------- | :------- | :------- |
 | resource       | User's login value prefixed with `okta:acct:`                           | URL        | String   | TRUE     |
 | rel            | Allows you to limit the result to certain IdPs                          | URL        | Array    | FALSE    |

->Note: Valid values for relArray are `http://openid.net/specs/connect/1.0/issuer` and `okta:idp`.
-The first value being an Okta org and the second being any configurable IdP.
+>Note: Valid values for rel are `http://openid.net/specs/connect/1.0/issuer` and `okta:idp`, the first value being an Okta org, and the second being any configurable IdP.

-##### Request Example
+#### Request Example

 {:.api .api-request .api-request-example}

 ~~~sh